gridai/grid-docs/platform/about-these-features/adding-custom-cloud-credentials.md

 1. First, log in to AWS and navigate to IAM
 2. Click on "Users"
 3. On the user's page, find your user name and click on it
+4. Click on "Add permissions"
-4. Click on "Attach existing policies directly"
+5. Click on "Attach existing policies directly"

 ![Granting permissions to an user.](../../.gitbook/assets/image%20%2813%29.png)

-1. Search for the policy IAMFullAccess:
+1. Search for and select the policy IAMFullAccess
-2. Click on "Add permissions"
+2. Click on "Next:Review" and then "Add permissions"

 Now that you have added the right permissions to your user name, you can use the user's AWS API keys with Grid.